 Eye Disease Treatment

-Silicon Valley Eye Physicians in Sunnyvale and Santa Clara, CA, are full spectrum eye care clinics that offer patients a wide variety of treatments for the most common eye diseases and conditions including Cataracts, Glaucoma, Macular Degeneration, Astigmatism, Diabetic Eye Disease and more.
+Silicon Valley Eye Physicians in Sunnyvale are full spectrum eye care clinics that offer patients a wide variety of treatments for the most common eye diseases and conditions including Cataracts, Glaucoma, Macular Degeneration, Astigmatism, Diabetic Eye Disease and more.
 In addition, we also provide treatment for corneal disorders and dry eye syndrome relief.

 Our Silicon Valley eye doctors employ only the latest in technology to diagnose and treat eye disorders, such as retinal OCT imaging, which helps our Silicon Valley eye doctors detect and diagnose any eye conditions like glaucoma, diabetic eye disease, and macular degeneration.